 How To Make Garlic Parmesan Dry Rub Wings

-For this recipe, I use a 2lb bag of frozen chicken pieces that have been thawed, rinsed and patted dry.
-I usually just by the bagged wings from my local Kroger; sometimes I use the drummettes as well.
+For this recipe, I use a 2 lb bag of frozen chicken pieces that have been thawed, rinsed, and patted dry.
+I usually just buy the bagged wings from my local Kroger; sometimes I use the drummettes as well.
 Just make sure they have thawed completely.

 Toss the wings with a little vegetable oil in a large bowl.
 The oil will help the seasoning mixture adheres to the chicken skin plus it will ensure that the chicken wings bake up nice and crispy.

 *Note* you could use olive oil to coat your wings, but the taste might overpower the seasoning, where vegetable oil is pretty mild in comparison.